DXHeroes/knowledge-base-content/practices/team_lead.md

 - dealing with personal conflicts
 - leading by example

 Some of those skills cannot be learned.
-The best team leads get informal and natural recognition from their team.
+The best Team Leads get informal and natural recognition from their team.
 They are often developers themselves and they are recognized for their programming skills.
-The best way how to choose a team lead is when the team chooses them itself.
-To be a good team lead, they have to be not only skilled but they need the right motivation (company’s support and financial compensation).
+The best way how to choose a Team Lead is when the team chooses them itself.
+To be a good Team Lead, they have to be not only skilled but they need the right motivation (company’s support and financial compensation).

-Team leads have to know every team member very well, they have to communicate with them and get to know them closely.
-This skill is crucial because the main role of the team lead is to unite the team.
-The team lead never says “look what I have accomplished” but always “look what **we** have accomplished”.
+Team Leads have to know every team member very well, they have to communicate with them and get to know them closely.
+This skill is crucial because the main role of the Team Lead is to unite the team.
+The Team Lead never says “look what I have accomplished” but always “look what **we** have accomplished”.

 ## Common Pitfalls of the Team Lead

 The most common pitfall is misunderstanding the role.
-The team lead is not a mentor, not a manager, not a boss.
+The Team Lead is not a mentor, not a manager, not a boss.
 It is a colleague with more responsibilities.

-Another problem can occur when the team lead tries to lead everyone the same way.
+Another problem can occur when the Team Lead tries to lead everyone the same way.
 Different people need different motivation!
-A good team leads understand everyone’s needs because they know the team members well.
+A good Team Leads understand everyone’s needs because they know the team members well.

-Some team leads want to take credit for the things that go well and point the finger when things go south.
-As it was mentioned before, good team leads lead by example.
+Some Team Leads want to take credit for the things that go well and point the finger when things go south.
+As it was mentioned before, good Team Leads lead by example.
 They are members of the same team so they should act like it.
 Appreciate other’s contribution and admit when they do something wrong.

 ## Resources for the Team Lead